amukher3/Kaggle_Categorical_encoding_II/README.md

 This repository details the scripts used in the Kaggle challenge

 `Attained public score:0.72`
-`Attained private score:0.71`
+`Attained private score:0.73`

-`Highest achieved public score in the leader-board:0.78`
+`Highest achieved public and private score in the leader-board:0.78`

 The data-set had some null values this was the only difference between `Categorical encoding I` and `Categorical encdding II` problems.